agsty44/SQLSEQUEL/README.md

 Returns an array containing the row number of records that contain a field with matching content.

+#### COUNT:

+Syntax: COUNT (field)

+Counts the number of rows with data in a specified field.
+If * is used in (field), an array containing the count function of each field will be returned.

 ### Learning SQLSEQUEL

 #### Included table